goldbergyoni/nodebestpractices/sections/docker/generic-tips.md

 ## ![✔] Avoid updating the base OS

-**TL;DR:** Updating the local binaries during build (e.g. apt-get update) creates inconsistent images every time it runs and also demands high privilige.
-Instead use base images that are relatively updated
+**TL;DR:** Updating the local binaries during build (e.g. apt-get update) creates inconsistent images every time it runs and also demands elevated privileges.
+Instead use base images that are updated frequently

-## ![✔] Tag images using labels
+## ![✔] Classify images using labels

-**TL;DR:** Providing meta-data for each image might help Ops professional treat it adequately.
-For example, include the maintainer name, build date and other information that might prove useful when someone need to reason about an image
+**TL;DR:** Providing metadata for each image might help Ops professionals treat it adequately.
+For example, include the maintainer name, build date and other information that might prove useful when someone needs to reason about an image

 ## ![✔] Use unprivileged containers

 **TL;DR:** Privileged container have the same permissions and capabilities as the root user over the host machine.
-This is rarely needed and as a rule of thumb should be avoided
+This is rarely needed and as a rule of thumb one should use the 'node' user that is created within official Node images

 ## ![✔] Inspect and verify the final result